 New Stripe Radar Insights 2021

 Now you might ask, how do I improve Stripe Radar and prevent fraud the right way?
 To start, you need to baseline who the real fraudsters are vs. good customers.
 This step is more manual but can be skipped if you already have a good handle on your fraud.
 One way to do this is using some friction after the transaction before the delivery of your good or service.
 This is a critical time to act upon the fraud as it is when Stripe Radar gives you the risk scoring.
 Unfortunately, with Stripe, it only happens at this step which is a potential con vs some other fraud tools which can better monitor a customer throughout their entire journey (signup, login, cart, etc.).
 Another downside with Stripe is they don’t customize their model per a certain category of goods you sell.
 (For example, if you sell mostly T-Shirts but also sometimes a risky item like an iPhone the score will not be adjusted per your defined metadata).
+If you are looking for another risk scoring tool we currently recommend Amazon Fraud Detector.
+It is difficult to setup and use so if you are looking for a easier way to get started with it you can use Trust Swiftly as we already have it built in our dashboard.

 The friction you add can be various methods such as email or calling the customer to verify their purchase.
 This is one method Amazon leverages when you make a sizeable risky transaction that needs review.
 You will receive a call from a person asking questions about your order and address.
 However, this type of friction is not fool proof and requires dedicated staff to the problem.
 Instead, if we use a tool like Trust Swiftly, we can add many methods of verification to confirm an order tailored to your customer’s preferences.
 Trust Swiftly is an automated tool that can request various verifications for the customer to complete.
 In many cases, the customer will turn out to be good, and the order can be successfully processed.
 For the scenarios where you believe it is fraud, you can step up the friction to a point where you are confident about the decision.
 Doing step up checks might be a hassle for your team, but the greater burden falls on the fraudster who must have varying levels of information ready to bypass a verification.
 Usually, starting with an easy level of verification works and then a gradual increase of friction will keep sales and fraud in balance.